 this moment in time, we have enough to handle."

 Food long has been a weak link at Starbucks, which plans to

 roll out sweet and savory La Boulange pastries and other goodies

 at 2,500 of its company-operated U.S. shops by the end of next

 year.
 Starbucks also expects to have Evolution Fresh juices in

-The company also is experimenting with new retail concepts.
+The company is also expanding and experimenting with new